Women’s Gymnastics In The Olympics – The Best

 3. Gina Gogean Gogan

-She is the third woman in history to win three consecutive titles on the floor exercise and the first to do so since Russia’s Alina Kabaeva did it between 2009
+She is the third woman in history to win three consecutive titles on the floor exercise and the first to do so since Russia’s Alina Kabaeva did it in 2009

-In addition to being an Olympic gold medalist, Gogean is also the world champion in the floor exercise.
+In addition to being an Olympic gold medalist, Gogean is the world champion in floor exercise.
 She is the first woman to hold both titles.
-Gogan has been featured on a cover of Sports Illustrated, and she was ranked No. 5 in the world.
+Gogan has been featured on the cover of Sports Illustrated and was ranked No. 5 worldwide.

 4. Larisa Latynina

-Larisa Latynina is one of the greatest female gymnasts who has ever lived.
+Larisa Latynina is one of the greatest female gymnasts ever.
 She competed at the 1968 Olympics, winning a gold medal on the uneven bars.

 In 1977, she became the first to win a gold medal in all six gymnastic events.
 At the 1980 Olympics, she won gold medals in the individual all-around, the floor exercise, and the team competition.
 She was also the first woman to win gold medals in three events at a single Olympics.